nhsuk/nhsuk-frontend/packages/components/error-summary/README.md

 {% from 'components/error-summary/macro.njk' import errorSummary %}
 {% from 'components/input/macro.njk' import input %}

-{{ errorSummary({
+{% call errorSummary({
-  "titleText": "There is a problem", "descriptionHtml": "Optional description of the errors and how to correct them.<br>Note that the error summary should receive focus on page load using the JavaScript that comes with this component.", "errorList": [
+  "titleText": "There is a problem",
+  "errorList": [
     {
       "text": "Link to input error with explanation", "href": "#input-with-error-message"
     }
   ]
-}) }}
+}) %}
+  Optional description of the errors and how to correct them.<br>
+  Note that the error summary should receive focus on page load using the JavaScript that comes with this component.
+{% endcall %}

 {{ input({
   "label": {